Special characters like © ® ™ and others often need to be inserted into content.

 (HTML Special Characters – See more link)

-The entire list of HTML Special Characters is displayed with characters categorized into different sections …
+The full list of special characters is displayed with characters organized into labeled sections …

-Hover over a special character to bring up the HTML code for the special character as well as its name …
+Hover over any of the items to reveal the HTML code for the character and its name …

-(Hover your mouse over a character to view HTML codes)
+(Hover your mouse over a symbol to see HTML entity encoding)

-If you’re using the Text editor, this plugin is handy because it lets you insert special characters without having to keep switching back to Visual Editor mode.
-Just click on any character or symbol inside the table and the character encoding will be added to your text at the current cursor location …
+If you’re using the Text editor, this plugin is useful because it allows you to add a special character without having to switch back to Visual Editor mode.
+Just click on any character or symbol in the list and the character encoding will be added to the post body at the current cursor location …

-(Character encoding added to post in Text editor)
+(Character encoding inserted into post in Text mode)

-When used inside the visual editor mode the special character itself is added to your text …
+Note that if you’re working inside the visual editor mode the special character itself is added to the post text …

-HTML Entities Button is another free plugin that you may want to consider installing if you work in Text mode and want the ability to add custom characters without having to switch to the Visual editor …
+HTML Entities Button is another free plugin that you may want to look at installing if you work in Text mode and want the ability to add custom characters without switching to Visual editor tab …

-You can download the plugin from the WordPress free plugin repository, or search for the plugin by name to install the plugin directly from your dashboard …
+You can download the plugin here, or search for the plugin by name to install the plugin directly from your WordPress dashboard …

-After the plugin has been installed, you will see a row of new buttons added to the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …
+After the plugin has been installed and activated, you will see that new buttons have been inserted into the Text editor menu …

-The HTML Entities Button plugin lets you convert special characters to HTML entities …
+The HTML Entities Button plugin allows you to convert special characters to HTML entities …

 (Convert special characters to HTML entities)

-Add HTML entities while working in Text editor mode …
+Add HTML entities while working in the Text editor mode …

-This plugin includes an extensive emoticon library …
+This plugin includes lets you choose items from an extensive library …

-If you need more emoticons, consider installing a plugin like WP Emoji One.
-This plugin lets you add 1,000+ emoticons to your posts and pages …
+Note: For even more emoticons, you could install a plugin like WP Emoji One.
+WP Emoji One lets you add 1,000+ emoticons to your pages and posts …

-One more thing you can add with the HTML Entities Button plugin are links to your most recent posts …
+Another thing you can use the HTML Entities Button plugin for is adding links to your most recent posts …

-To learn more about adding internal links to your content using the WordPress default internal linking, see this tutorial:
+Learn how to add internal links to your content using the WordPress internal linking tool here: